ambroiseodt/vit-plasticity/README.md

 **Illustration**: The high plasticity of non-smooth components leads to greater finetuning benefits (relative gain).

 ## Overview
-Our codebase was tailored to study transformers; we highly encourage you to use that as a template and modify it however you please to suit your experiments.
-We tried to make the code as easily modular as possible, se feel free to branch out or fork and play with it.
+Our codebase was tailored to study transformers finetuning; we highly encourage you to use that as a template and modify it however you please to suit your experiments.
+We tried to make the code as easily modular as possible, so feel free to branch out or fork and play with it.
 Our codebase is structured as follows:

 ```
 🛠️ vit-plasticity